Comparing Variable Selection and Model Averaging Methods for Logistic Regression: Materials and Methods

 \subsection{Statistical Methods for Variable Selection}

 Here we outline the variable selection methods we compared and explain some of the choices we made.
 We began by exploring which R packages were available for logistic regression.
-To this end, we consulted the CRAN Task Views for Bayesian Inference and Machine Learning, and additionally searched the source code of all CRAN Task Views for the term “Logistic regression” (\href{https://github.com/search?q=org We considered a package suitable for inclusion if it was capable of performing logistic regression and offered some form of variable selection, regardless of the specific type.
+To this end, we consulted the CRAN Task Views for Bayesian Inference and Machine Learning, and additionally searched the source code of all CRAN Task Views for the term “Logistic regression” (\href{https://github.com/search?q=org We considered a package potentially suitable for inclusion if it was capable of performing logistic regression and offered some form of variable selection, regardless of the specific type.
 Methods that did not rely on a logistic link function (e.g., probit regression) were excluded.

 Table~\ref{tb:methods_overview} provides an overview of the included methods.
-By methods, we also refer to different implementation options within R packages.
-For instance, the \texttt{BAS} package offers several parameter priors that have been shown to yield varying performance \citep[cf.][]{li_clyde_2018, PorwalRaftery_2022}; we therefore treat each of these priors as a distinct method.

-For the sake of computational efficiency, we limited the number of posterior samples for \texttt{BAS} and \texttt{BoomSpikeSlab} to 10,000, matching the number of samples used in earlier large scale simulation studies \cite[e.g.,][]{PorwalRaftery_2022, porwal2022_modelpriors}.
-In addition, for \texttt{BAS} we did not vary the model space prior.
-Instead, we fixed the model space prior to a truncated beta-binomial($\alpha=1,\, \beta=1$) so that models with $n-2$ predictors or more received a prior probability of 0.
-For datasets with $n>p$, this reduces to an untruncated beta binomial prior that is uniform over the model size.
+By methods, we also refer to different implementation options within R packages; for instance, the \texttt{BAS} package offers several parameter priors that have been shown to yield varying performance \citep{li_clyde_2018, PorwalRaftery_2022}, and we therefore treat each of these priors as a distinct method.
+For each method we provide the generic function call used in our simulations; for Bayesian methods this also indicates the parameter prior distribution used, with the exception of the \texttt{BMA} package, where default prior settings are used.
+We did not vary the model space prior for any of the Bayesian methods.
+For all the methods in the \texttt{BAS} package we fixed the model space prior to a truncated beta-binomial($\alpha = 1,\, \beta = 1$) so that models with $n - 2$ or more predictors received a prior probability of 0; for datasets with $n > p$ this reduces to an untruncated beta-binomial prior that is uniform over model size.
+For the Spike and Slab method we used the default options in the \texttt{LogitZellnerPrior()} function with \texttt{prior.success.probability~=~0.5} and \texttt{expected.model.size~=~1}, which assigns each variable a prior inclusion probability of $\min(1, 1/p)$.
+For BIC.BMA we used the default prior inclusion probability of $0.5$ for each variable.
 In the preregistration, we indicated that we would conduct initial simulation studies to determine which model-space priors to use.
 However, due to computational considerations, we ultimately decided to retain the default choices described above.